Health

 Understanding the Purpose of the Emergency Room (ER)

-Importance of ER in Healthcare Delivery System
+Importance of the ER in the Healthcare Delivery System

 Key Aspects of ER